-If the liver is damaged due to the effects of drug overdose, this can sometimes be resolved and function restored if the person receives treatment at an early stage following overdose.
+If the liver is damaged due to the effects of a drug overdose, this can sometimes be resolved and function restored if the person receives treatment at an early stage following the overdose.

 Liver insult from infection or drugs can often be controlled by medications